 When you separate from your partner you both need to agree on how you continue to care for your children.

-You can get a copy of the Parenting Plan from the Lone Parent Helpline or the Scottish Government.
+You can get a copy of the Parenting Plan from the Scottish Government.

 Scottish Government website:

 Contact Relationships Scotland for information on mediation services.

 0345 119 2020

 Generally, parents who are/were married, or in a civil partnership, both have the same legal right to make decisions on behalf of their children and responsibility to care for them.
 Where the parents are not married, and not in a civil partnership, only the mother will have rights and responsibilities unless both parents’ names are on the birth certificate, they have signed a Parental Responsibility and Rights agreement (which has been registered with the court) or the parents have been given them in court.
 Whatever the legal situation it is considered best for the children to have contact with both parents unless there is a good reason why they shouldn’t.

 There are no right or wrong arrangements.
 The best plan is the one that works.
 The Scottish Government’s Parenting Plan pack is a useful tool for making arrangements for your children.
 This pack contains information, advice, and a booklet you can fill in to help you arrive at an agreement.